imaginerio/omeka-s-docker/README.md

 - Omeka-S: http://hostname
 - PhpMyAdmin: http://hostname:8080

+At that point, you can start configuring your Omeka-S web portal.

 Remarks:

 - images will be downloaded automatically from the Docker hub: mariadb:latest, phpmyadmin:latest, dodeeric/omeka-s:latest.